 - Duke won the lawsuit with their lawyer making that argument.

-- Making this episode Hilarious in Hindsight: Louisville will join Duke in the Atlantic Coast Conference in July 2014; however, since the schools are in separate football divisions, they won't play every year.
+- Making this episode Hilarious in Hindsight: Louisville will join Duke in the Atlantic Coast Conference in July 2014; however, since the schools are in separate divisions, they won't play every year.

 - This is the entire point of Attack Therapy.
 It's extremely controversial for precisely this reason, and it's generally not a recommended form of treatment.